mortepau/codicons.nvim/README.md

 # codicons.nvim

-A small library containing the [codicons](https://microsoft.github.io/vscode-codicons/dist/codicon.html) from VS Code and some functions to ease the usage of them.
+A small library containing the [codicons](https://microsoft.github.io/vscode-codicons/dist/codicon.html) from VS Code and some functions to simplify the usage of them.

 ## Table of Contents